secureCodeBox/scanner-infrastructure-ssh/README.md

 # About

 This repository contains a self contained µService utilizing the Mozilla SSH Scanner for the secureCodeBox project.
-To learn more about the ssh_scan scanner itself visit [wpscan.org] or [wpscan.io].
+To learn more about the ssh_scan scanner itself visit [ssh_scan].

 ## ssh_scan parameters